-Enacted in 1996, The Defense of Marriage Act (DOMA) defined marriage as “only a legal union between one man and one woman as husband and wife, and the word ‘spouse’ refers only to a person of the opposite sex who is a husband or a wife.”
+Enacted in 1996, The Defense of Marriage Act (DOMA) defined marriage as “a legal union between one man and one woman as husband and wife, and the word ‘spouse’ refers only to a person of the opposite sex who is a husband or a wife.”

 The Supreme Court recently ruled that DOMA was unconstitutional.
 In the case, Edith Windsor was the surviving spouse of Thea Spyer.
 They were legally married in Canada and living in New York, which recognized their marriage.
 When Thea passed away, her partner Edith was required to pay approximately $363,000 in federal taxes on her wife’s estate.
 If the federal government had recognized their relationship, her tax bill would have been $0.

-Despite the court’s rulings, unresolved issues remain both at the federal and state levels which may arise for couples who get married in a state that recognizes same-sex marriage move or travel to states that don’t.
-For example, there may be some federal benefits that remain unavailable for a couple that marries in a state that recognizes gay marriage but then resides in a state that does not.
+Despite the Court's ruling, unresolved issues remain both at the federal and state levels.
+Issues may arise for couples that are married in a state that recognizes same-sex marriage and then move or travel to a state that does not.
+Some of these issues may arise when the couple is in the process of ending their relationship.

-The Supreme Court decisions also practically differentiated between the various forms of legally recognized same-sex relationships.
-The court’s decisions basically means that the federal government will recognize gay marriages, but not Registered Domestic Partnerships or a Civil Unions.
+The Supreme Court decision also differentiated between the various forms of legally recognized same-sex relationships.
+The court's decision explains that the federal government will recognize gay marriages, but not registered domestic partnerships or civil unions.

 What About States that Don’t Recognize Gay Marriage?

-In addition to the issues around marriage vs. quasi-marital relationships, same-sex couples who get married in Washington or another state which allows gay marriage will experience problems when they travel, particularly if they move to a state that does not recognize same-sex marriages (or if the couple never resided in a state that had marriage recognition but married in Washington or another state that recognizes same-sex marriage).
+In addition to the issues around marriage vs. quasi-marital relationships, same-sex couples who get married in Washington or another state which allows gay marriage may experience problems when they travel.
+This is especially likely if they move to a state that does not recognize same-sex marriages (or if the couple never resided in a state that had marriage recognition, but married in Washington or another state that recognizes same-sex marriage).

 There are approximately 1,000 federal benefits that are connected to marriage.
 Whether or not the federal government will recognize the rights of same-sex couples who reside outside Washington, in a state that does not recognize same-sex marriage, will vary based on the benefit.

-Even with the downfall of DOMA, legal discrimination continues to exist for same-sex couples in quasi-marriage relationships like domestic partnerships and civil unions.
-Federal law benefits and responsibilities are connected to “marriage.”
-This means that couples in Domestic Partnerships and Civil Unions will not benefit from the Windsor decision.
+Even with the end of the federal DOMA, legal discrimination against same-sex couples in non-marital relationships (like domestic partnerships and civil unions) continues.
+Federal law benefits and responsibilities are connected to "marriage."
+This means that couples in domestic partnerships and civil unions will not benefit from the Windsor decision.